 The Scout Guide (TSG) is a network of city guides that highlight the best of local in each of the locations we cover.
 We showcase each town’s homegrown and independently owned businesses in a variety of ways: A beautiful print publication, carefully curated city blogs, and regularly updated social media pages.
 In addition, The Scout Guide’s national blog highlights local businesses, artisans, and entrepreneurs daily, giving nationwide exposure to hometown favorites.

 Founded in Charlottesville, Virginia, in 2010, The Scout Guide expanded beyond Charlottesville in 2012, and has grown to a network of 60 cities and counting.
-Today, with 100 volumes in print (and more in production) and local editors located across the country, The Scout Guide network stretches from coast to coast as it continues to expand its reach to our favorite places around the country.
+Today, with 100 volumes in print (and more in production) and local editors located across the country, The Scout Guide network stretches from coast to coast.
 From Aspen to Austin, Napa to Nashville, The Scout Guide has become a trusted resource for locals and travelers alike.

 Our staff at headquarters in Charlottesville and our local editors across the U.S. share a common purpose: To celebrate the unique, talented entrepreneurs who infuse our towns with their originality, creativity, and passion.
 In the process, we act as tastemakers, cheerleaders, and matchmakers for the businesses we promote and our ever-growing audience of locally minded, discerning readers.